-Figure 4 shows a calculation of the synchrotron radiation pattern on the outside wall of the the 4-GeV positron ring, ignoring the effects of photon reflections.
-It comprises an analytic calculation of the synchrotron radiation rate from bending radii of the dipole magnets only and uses the distance of the wall from the beam in the horizontal midplane only.
-The linear density, per positron, of incident photons is averaged over 1-m intervals.
+Figure 5 shows a calculation of the synchrotron radiation pattern on the outside wall of the the 4-GeV positron ring.
+The calculation incorporates an analytical calculation of the synchrotron radiation rate from bending radii of the dipole magnets only and the distance of the wall from the beam in the horizontal plane containing the beam.
+The element type in which the photons hit the wall is color-coded as shown.
+The linear density per positron of incident photons is averaged over 1-m intervals.
 The rate is less than 2 photons/m/e+ in the arcs, with hot spots reaching 10 photons/m/e+ downstream of the damping wiggler sections.
 No photons are directly incident on the outer wall within 10 m of the interaction point.